cloudnativedevops/blog/content/posts/Docker Tags.md

 Let’s look a bit at each option, and discuss why you may want to use one tagging strategy over another.

-If you have docker installed run something like `docker run python`.
+If you have Docker installed run something like `docker run python`.
 The output you may see is `Unable to find image 'python:latest' locally`, then some layers get downloaded from Docker Hub, and then you'll see `Downloaded newer image for python:latest`.
 Note that you didn’t specify the`:latest` tag, but that is what you got.
 Good or bad, this is the default behavior in Docker [https://docs.docker.com/engine/reference/commandline/pull/](https://docs.docker.com/engine/reference/commandline/pull/).

-So which version of python did you get?
+So which version of Python did you get?
 And which base operating system?
 In this case, the `:latest` tag currently points at version 3 of a container with Debian 9 installed.
-When a new version of python (or a new version of Debian) is released, the `:latest` tag will point at the newer image.
+When a new version of Python (or a new version of Debian) is released, the `:latest` tag will point at the newer image.

 This is where you have some decisions to make when writing your own Dockerfiles.
-If you are writing an application in Python, for example, it probably matters very much if you are using python version 2 or version 3.
+If you are writing an application in Python, for example, it probably matters very much if you are using Python version 2 or version 3.
 And when version 4 comes out, you will likely have some work to do in your codebase before you can upgrade.
-If your Dockerfile starts with `FROM python:latest` then one day you will go to deploy some new code, you’ll build a new container, and the python in that container will change from version 3 to version 4.
+If your Dockerfile starts with `FROM python:latest` then one day you will go to deploy some new code, you’ll build a new container, and the Python in that container will change from version 3 to version 4.
 You probably don’t want this to happen without some planning involved.

-So perhaps you decide to use `FROM python:3` and that way you know that your application will always use the latest patched version of python 3.
-Whenever 3.9, 3.10, 3.11, etc. are released, just by deploying new code you’ll automatically be upgrading your python version along the way.
+So perhaps you decide to use `FROM python:3` and that way you know that your application will always use the latest patched version of Python 3.
+Whenever 3.9, 3.10, 3.11, etc. are released, just by deploying new code you’ll automatically be upgrading your Python version along the way.
 Neat!
 The downside to this approach is you will likely run into some unexpected failed builds.
 One day, some package you are using is going to change versions, or have some incompatibility with some other package that changed, and your application will fail to build.
 This is a frustrating experience to have builds fail when changing code that doesn't touch any package versions.

 So maybe you were using `FROM python:3` and one day your builds started failing when the version jumped from `3.7` to `3.8`.
 You then decide to switch to using `FROM python:3.7` instead.
 Now, when 3.8, 3.9, 3.10 etc. are released, you won’t automatically bump to those minor release versions without you changing it in your Dockerfile.